Representing yourself at an administrative hearing

-Look at the ALJ while testifying.
+Look at the ALJ while you speak.

 Do not roll your eyes or use other disrespectful or offensive gestures.

 The ALJ does not decide at the hearing.
 They mail you a written decision about a month after.
 It is either an Initial Order or a Final Order.
-There is an important difference.
-See below.
+The Order will say in its title which one it is.

 There is an important difference between an Initial Order and a Final Order.
 See the next question, "I got an Initial Order.
 Can I appeal it if I disagree with it?"

 Your review or appeal rights will be attached to the back of the Initial Order.

 Your review or appeal rights will be attached to the back of the Final Order.
 You can also read How to Petition for Superior Court Review to learn more.